Terry Balsamo: Evanescence

 When Evanescence guitarist Ben Moody left the band during the European tour of their debut album Fallen (2003), Balsamo replaced him as lead guitarist on tour and soon joined as Evanescence's permanent guitarist.
 Balsamo featured on Evanescence's 2004 live album and concert DVD Anywhere but Home, and became singer and pianist Amy Lee's musical collaborator on their second album, The Open Door (2006).
 Balsamo continued with the band, playing and co-writing on their 2011 self-titled third album.
 In August 2015, it was announced on the band's Facebook page that Balsamo had parted ways with the band.
 He performed with the band again in 2019 for the song "Sweet Sacrifice".

 Health issues

 In October 2005, two days after having finished recording all of his guitar tracks for Evanescence's album The Open Door, Balsamo suffered a stroke from a torn neck artery, leaving the left side of his body paralyzed.
 The doctors showed him that it was caused by a blood clot in his neck, possibly a result of headbanging on-stage and likely formation of an aneurysm, allowing for pooling of static blood and a thrombus.
 His doctors did not think he would ever be able to play guitar again.
-Balsamo however was determined to overcome the paralysis, and began physical therapy and the process of re-training his hand to play.
+However, Balsamo was determined to overcome the paralysis, and began physical therapy and the process of re-training his hand to play.